 Getting Started with Recurring Events

 Let’s use the Daily event recurrence options as an example.
-All recurrence types except for A single event will default to the most basic type of recurrence—in this case, that’s an event that recurs daily, at the same time as the original event.
-But you can tailor this pattern even further, if needed; for example, you might wish to have:
+All pattern-based recurrence types will default to the most basic type of recurrence.
+In this case, that’s an event that recurs daily, at the same time as the original event.
+You can tailor this pattern even further, if needed.
+For example, you might wish to have:

-Setting the pattern to end on a given date basically lets you specify the last possible date an event from the sequence can take place on.
+Setting the pattern to end on a given date lets you specify the last possible date an event from the sequence can take place on.
 Example:

-- You create an event starting Wednesday, January 7, 2015
+- You create an event starting Wednesday, October 4, 2017

-- It recurs every week ending on Wednesday, January 28, 2015
+- It recurs every week ending on Wednesday, October 25, 2017

-- That final date is when the last event in the sequence will take place; not to be confused with the end date of the event itself
+- That final date is when the last event in the sequence will take place, not to be confused with the end date of the event itself

 In other words, the on and after options let you distinguish between inclusive and exclusive date ranges.
 Selecting the never option means that events will be created indefinitely as dictated by your Recurrence Settings.